tg-gt/snapconnect/docs/snapconnect/implement/phase2/p2-plan.md

 - [ ] Real-time points/leaderboard updates
 - [ ] Map integration shows quest locations accurately

-This simplified approach focuses on the **core differentiating features** that make this a "Festival Operating System" rather than just another social app.
+This simplified approach focuses on the **core differentiating features** that make this a "Event Operating System" rather than just another social app.
 We can always add event joining/discovery later once the core experience is proven!